Kathmandu among the pigeons

 After that we saw nearly 20 Temples of various faiths, ducked under tiny tunnels and met friendly people along the way.
 Kathmandu’s culture and art is spread everywhere so you have to go exploring.

-A few hours later we reached the Durbar Square in the centre of town and our bellies started to rumble.
-So we consulted the Lonely Planet for recommendations.
+As we had been walking for hours our bellies started to rumble.
+A quick consultation with the Lonely Planet Guide for recommendations.
 John believed one of the cafés was down some small alleyway.
 What greeted us were 3 dogs that barked and gave chase as soon as they registered us.
 Karen felt like she was back in Portugal.
+(She was chased by dogs while out running one morning).

 We luckily managed to evade capture (and rabies) thanks to our running shoes and the fact that Third World hounds don’t have much energy!